-(9A) Despite anything in the lasting power of attorney, a donee authorised to make decisions about P's property and affairs may not -

-- (a) execute under section 15(6A) or 25(1) of the Central Provident Fund Act 1953, on P's behalf, any memorandum under section 25(1) of that Act; or - (b) where any such memorandum has been executed, or any nomination has been made under section 25(1) of that Act, by P or by the court on P's behalf, revoke, on P's behalf, that memorandum or nomination, as the case may be.

-(10) Despite any other provision of this Act, a person dealing with a donee in matters relating to P's personal welfare or property may require the donee to produce a certificate from a registered medical practitioner stating that P's lack of capacity is likely to be permanent, and if the donee fails to produce the certificate, the person may refuse to accept the donee's authority to make decisions for P in such matters.
+- (9A) Despite anything in the lasting power of attorney, a donee authorised to make decisions about P's property and affairs may not - (a) execute under section 15(6A) or 25(1) of the Central Provident Fund Act 1953, on P's behalf, any memorandum under section 25(1) of that Act; or - (b) where any such memorandum has been executed, or any nomination has been made under section 25(1) of that Act, by P or by the court on P's behalf, revoke, on P's behalf, that memorandum or nomination, as the case may be. - (10) Despite any other provision of this Act, a person dealing with a donee in matters relating to P's property may require the donee to produce a certificate from a registered medical practitioner stating that P's lack of capacity is likely to be permanent, and if the donee fails to produce the certificate, the person may refuse to accept the donee's authority to make decisions for P in such matters. - (11) This section does not affect any other power conferred on a done of a lasting power of attorney under any other written law.